Food Allergies

 Basophil histamine-release assays

-Studies are underway to determine, for example, if analysis of IgE epitope binding provides additional diagnostic information.[57]
+Studies are underway to determine if analysis of IgE epitope binding provides additional diagnostic information.[82]

 Diet Diary

-This consists of keeping a chronological record of all foods eaten and any associated adverse symptoms.
+A diet diary involves keeping a chronological record of all foods eaten and any associated adverse symptoms.
 It is an inexpensive endeavor that documents the frequency of symptoms and their occurrence in relationship to food ingestion.
-In addition, it encourages the patient to focus on his or her diet.
+In addition, it encourages the patient to focus on their diet.

 This record is occasionally helpful for identifying the food implicated in an adverse reaction; however, it is not usually diagnostic, especially when symptoms are delayed or infrequent.

-Occasionally, review of the diet diary reveals that the patient is not experiencing a reaction when eating, as an ingredient in other foods, a significant amount of a food to which he or she was thought to be allergic.
+Occasionally, review of the diet diary reveals that the patient is not experiencing a reaction when eating a significant amount of a food to which they were thought to be allergic.

 Elimination Diet

-This is used for diagnostic and treatment purposes.
-When used as a diagnostic tool, the elimination diet requires complete avoidance of suspected foods or groups of foods for a given time period (usually 7-14d) while the patient is monitored for an associated decrease in symptoms.
-The trial elimination diet may be most useful to evaluate chronic symptoms.
+An elimination diet is used for diagnostic and treatment purposes.
+When used as a diagnostic tool, the elimination diet requires complete avoidance of suspected foods or groups of foods for a given time period (usually 7–14 days) while the patient is monitored for an associated decrease in symptoms.
+The trial elimination diet may be most useful to evaluate chronic symptoms but is reliant on adherence of patient.

 Success depends on identifying the correct food allergen and completely eliminating it from the diet.
 Limitations of this method include potential effects of patient or physician biases, variable patient compliance, and the time-consuming nature of the endeavor.